ElectrifyPowr/mnist_neural_network/README.md

 <br><br>

 ## Visualization of an Image from the Dataset
-Another script was written to visualize an image from the dataset.<br>
+Another script was written to visualize an image from the dataset.
+<br><br>

 To see an image execute the following command:<br>
 ```python show_image.py <dataset> <image_number>```
 <br>

 Where <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>&lt;dataset&gt;</b> refers to the dataset that should be used, e.g.
 <br>